 Just So You Know:

-- Generally, the observatories are established on hills and mountains, this is because they demand clear sky and air to see properly.
+- Generally, the world’s best observatories are established on hills and mountains.
+This is because they demand a clear sky and air to see properly.

 - The first pre-modern European observatory is at Uraniborge on the island of Hven.
-It was built by King Fredrick II in 1576.
+King Fredrick II built it in 1576.